Zanadar/writing/drafts/joining-oss-5-11.md

 # How to Join an existing open source project

-Lets assume you’re convinced that contributing to open soruce is something oyu want to do.
+Lets assume you’re convinced that contributing to open source is something you want to do.
 When I started, I had this assumption pretty drilled into me, but it’s hard to get started!
 And scary!
 Let me just assure you: If you find it hard to know where to start, its not you; its hard for everyone!
+That said, working on Open Source Software is super rewarding!✨

 This point aims to demystify the process by way of a story.
 At Stride, we have an Open Source Club.
 At the club, we don’t just work on open source (although that’s part of it); we also work on the process of open source (how do you run a project, how can you be an effective member of a project).
 A number of the members of the club are relatively new to OSS an were curious how they’d join a project, so we, as a group contributed to ESlint.
 This is the story of that contribution, framed as examples of general guidelines that could be applied to any project.